 Willingness to pay (WTP) is the maximum price a consumer is willing to pay in exchange for a product/service.
-We use this metric to price our products in line with customer expectations, and thus, increase their likelihood of purchase.
+We use this metric to price our products in line with customer expectations and increase the likelihood of purchase.

 Here’s how to conduct one.